Understand the Details of Making a Deal on a Used RV.

 is a year or so of training!

-You see, that salesman is in the business of getting as much money out of you as he can.
-That's his job.
+You must understand and remember that RV all salesmen are in the business of getting as much money out of you as they can.
+That's their job.

 The salesman's goal is to push you to the limit of what their banker will lend to you, not to your financial comfort limit.